jstadni2/pears_sites_report/README.md

 # PEARS Sites Report

 The PEARS Sites Report compiles the site records created in [PEARS](https://www.k-state.edu/oeie/pears/) by [Illinois Extension](https://extension.illinois.edu/) staff on a monthly basis.
 In order to prevent site duplication, select staff are authorized to manage requests for new site records.
-Other users are notified when they enter sites into without permission.
+Other users are notified when they enter sites into PEARS without permission.

 ## Installation